9 best camera phones to buy in 2026

 💿 Memory & Storage

 Compared with the Vivo X300 Ultra and Honor Magic8 Pro, Oppo is essentially level on storage class and top-end capacity.
-All three phones offer UFS 4.1 and reach 1TB, while Oppo's extra 12GB/512GB option gives shoppers a slightly finer set of choices in the middle of the range.
+All three phones offer UFS 4.1 and reach 1TB, but Oppo still gives shoppers the most granular set of mid-tier choices.
 There is no real weakness here, just a very even contest among the three regional flagships.

 📱 Display